learnflight/learnflight.github.io/source/_posts/2014-03-14-how-to-integrate-flight-into-an-existing-javascript-application.markdown

 2. **Color Stats:** Each of the color stats will update everytime that given color comes out of the raffle.
 3. **History:** Every time a color is selected, it will be added to the history wall.

-NOTE: We will not go thought the process [setting up Flight and its depencencies](https://github.com/flightjs/flight#installation), but it is a really easy process.
+NOTE: We will not go through the process [setting up Flight and its depencencies](https://github.com/flightjs/flight#installation), but it is a really easy process.
 For simplicity we are going to use the Flight [standalone](https://github.com/flightjs/flight#standalone-version) version.

 {% img center small /images/color-raffle.png %}

 [View Source](https://gist.github.com/rogeliog/9519964) or [Live Demo](http://rogeliog.github.io/learn-flight-color-raffle-demo)

 <!-- more -->

+Intentionally,  we use a really badly structured Javascript app.
+An easy way to start integrating flight is to select one of the three components mentioned above (Raffle button, Color Stats and History) and convert it into a Flight component.

 {% codeblock application.js lang:js %}
 $(function () {